fernando-romulo-silva/useful-commands/README.md

 ## internet

-Some useful terminal commands helping to deal with the internet stuff.
+Some useful terminal commands helping to deal with the internet stuff like curl commands, youtubedl, etc.

 ## multimida

-Ripping, extract audio, converting videos, and audios, etc.
+Ripping, extract audio, converting videos, and audios, etc.<br />
 A lot of stuff for multimedia things.
 Thanks [ffmpeg](https://github.com/FFmpeg/FFmpeg)!

 ## utils